 Phishing emails generally include some type of link that leads to further ransomware or malware.
 Before clicking any links, hover over them to check the real destination.
 In the example above, the link says it goes to Amazon but after hovering over it, you can see it goes to a redirected source.

 If you ever do catch a phish (pun intended), do not click anything within the email and immediately notify your designated IT support.
 It is important to notify others of the attack to spread awareness and prevent others within your organization from falling victim to the same attack.
-For more awareness tips and other cybersecurity updates, I encourage you to attend our annual cybersecurity event on November 13th.
-It will be a fun and valuable morning.
-For more information on the event and to register simply click the button below.
+For tips on what to do if you do get phished, click here.